DrPaulBrewer/sub-unsub/README.md

 ## Usage

 ### Compatibility

-* sub-unsub will eventually work with hapi 16
+* might work with hapi16
-* this software is untested (Dec.
-2018) and probably doesn't work yet
+* has not yet seen extensive use -- use at own risk
-* so you really shouldnt be using this unless you intend to help out...
+* will need adaptations for hapi17

 ### Installation